Updated February 2026

 Wool

 Wool can also be a good option for commercial spaces.
-Though commercial companies are more reluctant to use wool because of the price.
+However commercial companies are more reluctant to use wool because of the price.

 Godfrey Hirst wool commercial carpets showed test results with very low VOC levels.
-Though they did have that classic carpet smell, and it does contain mothproofing (permethrin).
+Though they did have that classic carpet smell, and they do contain mothproofing (permethrin).
 They have a full Declare Lable here.

-Woolshire wool is also rated for commercial use, I found it much more tolerable than Godfrey – it smells wooly but not like chemicals.
+J Mish formally Woolshire wool is also rated for commercial use, I found it lower odor than Godfrey when I tested it – it smells wooly but not like chemicals.
 It does have moth-proofing in it.
-It smells similar to Hibernia brand.
+It smelled similar to Hibernia brand.

 If I was choosing carpet for a commercial space I would consider Earth Weave first, then Woolshire, and then FLOR.

-Because carpet does collect dust, mold spores, pesticides, flame retardants and all types of contaminants and allergens that ride on dust, a HEPA vacuum like the Nilfisk is essential for cleaning.
+Because carpet does collect dust, mold spores, pesticides, flame retardants, and all types of contaminants and allergens that ride on dust, a HEPA vacuum like the Nilfisk is a good idea for cleaning.

 Conventional carpet is either glued down or tacked down.
 The seams are melted together.